FourjsGenero/tool_fglwebrun/README.md

 2. fglwebrun checks httpdispatch on port 6395 ( the default GAS port is 6394 ).
 If it is not up and running it starts it on demand (with the option to output on stdout)
 3. It opens your default browser pointing to the suitable URL for the created xcf: voila, you should see the app, and DISPLAY statements appear on stdout like via GDC.
+4. For all GAS >= 3.0 the httpdispatch program is terminated if it doesn't have active sessions/GUI programs anymore (auto close similar to GDC's -X command line switch).

 # Installation